charles-bernard/ISF_add_ons/README.md

 ## ISF to diversity visualisation

-* Given a list of family of genes and a reference phylogenetic tree (the tree of life), anchor each representative species of a family (step 2) to a leaf of the tree.
+* Given a list of family of genes and a reference phylogenetic tree (the tree of life), anchor each representative species of a family (see ISF to MultiTwin) to a leaf of the tree.

 * Collapse the comprehensive tree to a lower-level tree, optimal for visualization.